aivscovid19/data_pipeline/Integrated_URL_builder/README.md

 scielo
 ```

-PROJECT_ID: Input your google cloud project_id.
+**PROJECT_ID**: Input your google cloud project_id.

-TABLE_ID: Input your google cloud DATASET and table_id to write the data into.
+**TABLE_ID**: Input your google cloud DATASET and table_id to write the data into.
-          It'll be in the form: 'DATASET.table_id' Even if you didn't create a DATASET and a table_id in bigquery, they will automatically be created with the input names once             the above code snippet is ran.
+          It'll be in the form: 'DATASET.table_id' Even if you didn't create a DATASET and a table in bigquery, they will automatically be created with the input names once               the above code snippet is ran.

-SEARCH_WORD: Input the keyword to be searched.
+**SEARCH_WORD**: Input the keyword to be searched.

-LIMIT: Input the number of URLs to be scraped.
+**LIMIT**: Input the number of URLs to be scraped.

 To check the logs while running the container: